edgedb/edgedb/docs/cli/edgedb_connopts.rst

 Connection flags
 ================

-The ``edgedb`` CLI supports a standard set of connection flags used to specify the *target* of a given command.
+The |gelcmd| CLI supports a standard set of connection flags used to specify the *target* of a given command.
 The CLI always respects any connection parameters passed explicitly using flags.